CYLuan/579_Final_Project/README.md

 ### Resolved Struggles

 - The extension initially had multiple scripts setting window.onload, which caused some initialization scripts to overwrite others, leading to functionalities not loading properly when the extension started.
 I then consolidated all initialization scripts into a single window.onload function.
+- Initially when I muted the audio and then switched to another audio source, the new audio automatically played despite the mute button showing a muted state.
+To resolve this issue, I centralized the audio control logic into a single function handleAudioPlayback, which checks the isMuted state and appropriately plays or pauses the audio.
+This function is called after the audio data loads (onloadeddata event) and when the mute state changes, ensuring consistent application of the mute setting.

 ### Future Enhancements